 The Republic of Botswana or "Botswana" for short, is a small landlocked country located at the southern part of Africa bordering the Republic of South Africa to the south and southeast, the Republic of Zimbabwe to the northeast and the Republic of Namibia to the north and west.
 Botswana also meets the Republic of Zambia at a single point.

 Botswana has a total land area of about 566,730 squared kilometers and a total population of about 2 million people with the population growth rate hovering around 1.7%.
 About 62 percent of the Botswana population lives in urban areas in major cities and towns such as Gaborone the capital.
 Gaborone the capital of Botswana contains about 200,000 people.

-Botswana just like its neighboring countries is blessed with abundant natural resources including precious minerals such as diamond (accounting for more than 75% of GDP, 70-80% of export earnings, and about half of the government revenues), nickel, coal, iron ore, silver, copper, salt, etc.
+Although about 70% of Botswana is covered by the Kalahari desert, Botswana just like its neighboring countries is blessed with abundance of natural resources including precious minerals such as diamond (accounting for more than 75% of GDP, 70-80% of export earnings, and about half of the government revenues), nickel, coal, iron ore, silver, copper, salt, etc.

-Despite the great achievements, Botswana like its neighboring countries faces so many challenges including inequality, discrimination, extreme poverty in the rural areas, high HIV/AIDS prevalence rate, desertification, etc.
+Despite the great achievements, Botswana like its neighboring countries faces so many challenges including inequality, discrimination, extreme poverty especially in the rural areas, high HIV/AIDS prevalence rate, desertification, etc.